MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/extend-your-trial.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a> page.

-2. On the **Subscriptions** page, choose the trial subscription that you want to extend, and then, under the expiration date, choose **Extend trial**.
+2. On the **Subscriptions** page, select the trial subscription that you want to extend, and then, under the expiration date, select **Extend trial**.

 3. Complete the steps in the wizard.